peterzimon/docs-api/handlebars-themes/helpers/data.md

 ---
 title: "Data Helpers"
 date: "2018-10-01"
-meta_title: "Ghost Handlebars Themes - Data Helpers"
+meta_title: "Handlebars Themes - Data Helpers"
 meta_description: "Data helpers are used to output data from your site.
 Use this reference list to learn more and build a custom Ghost theme!"
 keywords:
     - api